LPD-EPFL/CS453-2024-project/sync-examples/README.md

 # Simple synchronization examples.

-Modifying a variable that is concurrently accessed by another thread is dangerous and will (most of the time) lead to Undefined Behaviors and Data Races.
+Modifying a variable that is concurrently accessed by another thread is dangerous and will (most of the time) lead to Data Races and Undefined Behaviors.

 Through simple examples, we'll see how to use synchronization primitives to build thread-safe programs using locks and atomic variables.